Check out University of Newcastle.

 - Consult with a faculty advisor in your major/minor department to determine if Newcastle

 courses will count toward your major/minor.
 If so, complete a Study Abroad Credit Approval Form.
-Please note: For GE classes, simply list those on your credit approval form.
+Please note: For GE classes, simply list those on your credit approval form and

 - Read about student accommodations.
 Fill out the online student accommodation form by the deadline indicated.
 All